 Back in Denmark, I continued to write about Romania as the situation deteriorated.
 But I did not send any letters or Christmas cards to Romanian friends.
-On December 25, 1989, following mass demonstrations, Nicolae Ceausescu and his wife were captured, quickly put on trial for crimes against the Romanian people, and executed by firing squad.
+On December 25, 1989, following mass demonstrations, Nicolae Ceausescu [sedilla under the first s ] and his wife were captured, quickly put on trial for crimes against the Romanian people, and executed by firing squad.
 That was the end of the communist regime in Romania.
 Some days later, I received a Christmas card from Andrei and Maria wishing me and my family all the best and hoping that we could now meet.

-Three months later, I was in their apartment in Brasov.
-They explained what had happened to them: the forest ‘picnics’ to avoid meeting me, the continuing interrogations, the thoughts of suicide.
+Three months later, I was in their apartment in Brasov.[sedilla under the s ] They explained what had happened to them: the forest ‘picnics’ to avoid meeting me, the continuing interrogations, the thoughts of suicide.
 All because of their relations with me.
 Because of me.
 Some months later, they finally visited me in Denmark, and I have met them several times since then.
 We discuss the secret police each time.
 They just bring it up, it’s a traumatic experience for them, and I feel like shit.
-I can also see the records of their interrogation in my secret police files, where not just them but many other Romanians whom I felt close to had to make statements about their relations with me, after which the police would then draw conclusions as to my activities (One of the officers writes, ‘Well, is he a spy or isn’t he?’).
+I can also see the records of their interrogation in my secret police files, where not just them but many other Romanians whom I felt close to had to make statements about their relations with me, after which the police would then draw conclusions as to my activities (One of the senior officers writes, ‘Well, is he a spy or isn’t he?’).

-Of course, I can say to Andrei and Maria, ‘Well, neither you nor I did anything wrong, it was an oppressive system.’
+Of course, I can say to Andrei and Maria, ‘Well, neither you nor I did anything wrong, it was an oppressive system’.
 But then of course, I realize that perhaps I was naive, thinking that relations between individuals could somehow dominate or win out over an oppressive system.
 I know other Romanians didn’t give a damn about the police; especially those in the village, with little to lose.
 But do I have the right to accuse Andrei and Maria of being too paranoid?
 Was I just too naive?
 Was I not paranoid enough?
 Should I have been less engaged and more detached?

 As anyone who has lived in or studied an oppressive system knows, people adjust to such systems differently according to circumstance and context.
 Some people endure their oppression silently, but will then suddenly become openly resistant.
 Others use their energies trying to beat the system, playing it as if it were a game, some as criminals, others trying to get around the censorship.
 Still others are simply passive, trying to live a normal life, shielding themselves from the system.
 Finally, it is the nature of oppressive systems that they can recruit, intimidate and reward people who collaborate.
-Some collaborate out of a sense of survival, while others collaborate for crudely opportunistic reasons which they can rationalize later as ‘I had no other choice’ or ‘Everyone was doing it’.
+Some collaborate out of a sense of survival, while others collaborate for crudely opportunistic reasons that they can rationalize later as ‘I had no other choice’ or ‘Everyone was doing it’.
 In Romania, I came to know all these types of people.
 Some Romanian functionaries were visibly nervous if I walked into their office.
 They knew they would have to explain what they were doing talking to an American.
 They knew that they would now have to file a report.
 Other people did not care at all about the police, as when I observed an old peasant woman openly insulting the policeman when he came to visit her house during our visit.